FBC WMU Director, Becky Mayes

 *Grober/Parrish Women on Mission and Friends*

-This mission focused group is open to all women and meets once a month on the first Wednesday, 10am at the CLC Activities Building [1603 S. Main St.] across the street from the main church building.
+This mission focused group is open to all women and meets once a month on the first Wednesday, 10am currently in room 109 [Parlor].

 Promoted through WMU